Teraku/Skill-Overhaul/README.md

 ######Mastermind
 * Stockholm Syndrome Basic now makes the first bullet to hit a civilian harmless (like melee).
 * Stockholm Syndrome Ace spawns 5 ammo pickups, rather than 1.
+* Inspire Ace now has a 50% chance to revive people, instead of 75%.

 ######Enforcer
 * Hard Boiled Basic now gives 8 more accuracy to all weapons when firing from the hip.